NSFWUTILS/RedditScrape/README.md

 day - Within the past day.
 hour - Within the past hour.

-That should do it.
+## Running the script
 Make sure you are in the same folder as the script and try running `python crawler.py`

 If things work, the script will create a sub-folder for each sub-reddit inside of whatever folder you specified as `MEDIA_FOLDER` in your `config` file.